 Szászka was formed in 1996 to perform traditional Hungarian village dance music for events and workshops in the United States.
 Szászka has been performing regularly at táncház events in Minneapolis and Chicago, and at festivals and concerts in the Midwest.
 The group has studied with Hungarian and Transylvanian musicians in Hungary, Romania and the United States.

-Colleen Bertsch is a violinist and music arranger who specializes in east-central European folk music.
+Dr. Colleen Bertsch is a violinist and music arranger who specializes in east-central European folk music.
 She has received multiple Minnesota State Arts Board's Artists Initiative grants, all of which have supported projects relating to folk music found in Romania.
-Colleen is currently pursuing a Ph.D. in ethnomusicology.
+Colleen obtained her Ph.D. degree in ethnomusicology from the University of Minnesota.
 To conduct her dissertation research, she lived in Transylvania for a year, working side-by-side with string musicians - most prominently Ovidiu Barteș (Cluj), Florin Codoba (Pălatca), and Carol Țuli (Mociu).
 That research was supported by a Fulbright U.S. Student Research Award to Romania and a Doctoral Dissertation Fellowship from the University of Minnesota.

 In addition to Szászka, Colleen is the fiddle player for Balkan party band Orkestar Bez Ime (OBI), director of the Ciprian Porumbescu Choir of Minnesota, and often serves as the music director for Ethnic Dance Theatre.
 As a member of OBI, Colleen received a McKnight Fellowship for Performing Musicians.